devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 title = "Install and Configure ACS" weight = 15
 +++

 During the workshop you went through the OpenShift developer experience starting from software development using Quarkus and `odo`, moving on to automating build and deployment using Tekton pipelines and finally using GitOps for production deployments.

 Now it's time to add another extremely important piece to the setup; enhancing application security in a containerized world.
 Using a recent addition to the OpenShift portfolio: **Red Hat Advanced Cluster Security for Kubernetes**!

 ## Install RHACS

 ### Install the Operator

 Install the "Advanced Cluster Security for Kubernetes" operator from OperatorHub:

 - Switch **Update approval** to `Manual`
 - Apart from this use the default settings
 - Approve the installation when asked

 {{% notice info %}}
-Red Hat recommends installing the Red Hat Advanced Cluster Security for Kubernetes Operator in the **rhacs-operators** namespace.
+Red Hat recommends installing the Red Hat Advanced Cluster Security for Kubernetes Operator in the **rhacs-operator** namespace.
 This will happen by default..
 {{% /notice %}}

 ### Install the main component **Central**